m-labs/nmigen/doc/hdl.rst

 #.
 When it's time to reify the circuit into a Verilog module, the ``get_fragment`` method of the generator class is invoked by nMigen.
 This is where we actually *generate* the module given what we already know about their configuration from the constructor above.

     .. note::
         You might be familiar with Migen, the predecessor to nMigen, where modules are typically subclassed from ``Module``.
-This is not the case with nMigen!  ``Module`` objects are frequently instantiated as-is, without subclassing of any kind.
+This is not the case with nMigen!  ``Module`` objects are *always* instantiated as-is, without subclassing of any kind.

 Notice that this Python file happens to be *executable* as well as importable.
 You can enter the following at the command line to get help::